 No it’s not Whoopi Goldberg and Sharon Osborne.
 It’s the title characers of WAR OF THE GARGANTUAS in mid-brawl.

 14. THE SAND PEBBLES – 1966

-As a 1960s roadshow engagement film and the only time Steve McQueen ever got an Oscar nomination, the overblown production of The Sand Pebbles is dying for rediscovery, if only for the bizarre fight scene between diminutive Mako and Slovenly giant Simon Oakland.
+As a 1960s roadshow engagement film and the only time Steve McQueen ever got an Oscar nomination, the overblown production of The Sand Pebbles is dying for rediscovery, if only for the bizarre fight scene between diminutive Mako and slovenly giant Simon Oakland.
 The film revolves around a U.S. gunboat mired in the quagmire of 1920s China’s political upheaval.
-The many analogies to Vietnam become a little annoying afte a while but the relationships of the characters, especially the crew of the San Pablo, is the heart of the film.
-The battle between Oakland and Mako is a standout as the viewer doesn’t think there’s any way Mako can possibly triumph.
+The many analogies to Vietnam become a little annoying after a while but the relationships of the characters (especially the crew of the San Pablo), is the heart of the film.
+The fight scene between Oakland and Mako is a standout as the viewer doesn’t think there’s any way Mako can possibly triumph.
 He’s a ship’s Coolie fighting for his right to stay on the ship in a bet made by McQueen’s Jake Holman character (who incidentally proves he can take Oakland himself by a couple of quick body blows).
 Oakland is fighting for the right to break in a virginal Chinese prostitute.
-What unfolds in the sequence is not only good ol’ fashion underdog heroics, but a rousing yet beleviable climax of events.
+What unfolds in the sequence is not only good ol’ fashion underdog heroics, but a rousing yet believable fight scene climax.

 One little known footnote: When Francis Ford Coppola was filming Apocalypse, Now! he had his cast & crew watch The Sand Pebbles first in order to see what kind of superior filmmaking can emerge in the midst of difficult location shooting.
 Robert Wise’s The Sand Pebbles proved to influence films more than he ever realized.